aman4github/aman4github/README.md

 # 💫 About Me:
-🔭 I’m currently working on Python with web development.<br>👯 I’m looking to collaborate with people working in the same areas.<br>🤝 I’m looking for help to get more ideas about projects and DSA<br>🌱 I’m currently learning Python with web development and MySQL.<br>💬 Ask me for help if you need<br>⚡ Fun fact I am too confused about whether to choose Spring Boot or Django
+👩🏻‍💻 MCA Fresher.<br>🔭 I’m currently working on Python with web development.<br>👯 I’m looking to collaborate with people working in the same areas.<br>🤝 I’m looking for help to get more ideas about projects and DSA.<br>🌱 I’m currently learning Python with web development and MySQL.<br>💬 Ask me for help if you need it.<br>⚡ Fun fact I am too confused about whether to choose Spring Boot or Django.

 ## 🌐 Socials: